 R405.4.1 Compliance software tools.
 Documentation verifying that the methods and accuracy of the compliance software tools conform to the provisions of this section shall be provided to the code official.

 R405.4.2 Compliance report.
 Compliance software tools shall generate a report that documents that the proposed design complies with Section R405.3.
 A compliance report on the proposed design shall be submitted with the application for the building permit.
 Upon completion of the building, a compliance report based on the as-built condition of the building shall be submitted to the code official before a certificate of occupancy is issued.
-Batch sampling of buildings to determine energy code compliance for all buildings in the batch shall be prohibited.
+Batch sampling of buildings to determine energy code compliance for all buildings in the batch shall be prohibited. ((IECC: Batch sampling of buildings to determine energy code compliance shall only be allowed for stacked multifamily units.))

 Compliance reports shall include information in accordance with Sections R405.4.2.1 and R405.4.2.2.
 Where the proposed design of a building could be built on different sites where the cardinal orientation of the building on each site is different, compliance of the proposed design for the purposes of the application for the building permit shall be based upon the worst-case orientation, worst-case configuration, worst-case building air leakage and worst-case duct leakage.
 Such worst-case parameters shall be used as inputs to the compliance software for energy analysis.